PlattsSEC/summer-2k16-psusec/README.md

 ### Hackathons

 Attend hackathons which are close to you.
 Attend as many as you can!
 You will learn so much just from being and doing something there!!

+### Poscasts

+Listen to some podacasts on programming topics or other topics similar to programming.
+There are some good podcasts on YouTube but you can choose whatever platform you want.
+Feel free to add other channels etc which do podcasts here.